New NSF Research Experience for Undergraduates (REU):

 , and opportunities for post-summer travel to National Professional Scientific Meetings.
 Participants receive a stipend, apartment-style housing, meal allowance, and travel re-imbursement.
 No previous experience with soils is necessary.

 We value and actively seek diversity in our participants.

-Hosted by the Soil Science Department
+Hosted by the Crop and Soil Sciences Department

 at NC State University